wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/ai/create-ai-api-using-rest-api.md

 ### Option 1 - Deploy API using APK Config Deployer tool

 To deploy the API, we need a valid access token issued by an identity provider (IdP).
-Follow the ["Generate Access Token"](../../../develop-and-deploy-api/security/generate-access-token.md) documentation to generate an access token.
+Follow the <a href="../../../../develop-and-deploy-api/security/generate-access-token" target="_blank">Generate Access Token</a> documentation to generate an access token.

 After generating the token, you can deploy the API directly into APK using API Schema definition and APK configuration file using the command below.